Social

 There are several stages in a ransomware attack where it can be stopped.
 It is much more favourable to your organisation to stop an attack in the early stages as opposed to after it has executed due to the difficulty and rate in which these types of attacks evolve.
 Sometimes it is impossible to undo the damage caused by an attack after it has executed.

-Stage 1 – Identify the Risk and Stop it
+Stage 1 – Identify the risk and stop it

 Ransomware is one of the most common types of Malware sent to organisations as the devastation it causes requires very little input from the victim at the receiving end.